 The science of the existing biogas upgrading technologies is very young and rapidly evolving.
-In this article we provide our rapid introduction to this subject.
+In this article we first provide our video as a rapid introduction to this subject.

 The primary function of biogas upgrading involves removing CO2 to improve gas quality by increasing the volumetric energy content.
 Biogas upgrading is necessary for natural gas pipeline injection and vehicle fuel applications.